unclesp1d3r/CipherSwarmAgent/README.md

 - Go 1.22 or higher
 - Git (for cloning the repository)
-- Docker (optional, for running the agent in a container)
+- Docker (optional for running the agent in a container)
 - A [CipherSwarm](https://github.com/unclesp1d3r/CipherSwarm) server to connect to (e.g., a local or remote instance)

 ### Installation